-The thesis is an original piece of publishable research and/or a contribution to the knowledge base of behavioral sciences and health education.
+Both types of projects are designed to be original publishable research and/or a contribution to the knowledge base of behavioral sciences and health education.
 Students write theses under the supervision of a thesis committee made up of a minimum of two members.
 The chair must be a BSHE faculty member.
 Public health agencies in the area often provide research topics and support for studies.
 There are two types of capstone seminars: Program Planning and Special Topics.
-In both types of capstone seminars, students are required to apply and integrate the skills and competencies gained during their training to a select topic.
+In both types of capstone seminars, students are asked to apply and integrate the skills and competencies gained during their training to a select topic.